How can I get a grant to start or expand my business in Alabama?

 How do I get started?

 Even though many publications and talk shows publicize grants to small businesses, there are only certain types of government grants available to small businesses.
 SBA, for instance, offers “Small Business Innovation Research” (SBIR) and “Small Business Technology Transfer” (STTR) grants.
 Grants from other agencies may also be available for new technologies, inventions, or products.
-The U.S. government does not currently provide grants for starting or expanding a small business.
+In general, the U.S. government does not provide grants for starting or expanding a small business.

 Finding and identifying government agencies that give grants for specific purposes or in specific subject areas requires considerable time, effort, and research.
 Getting a grant is hard work.
 Don’t be fooled by advertisements and promotions that state that you can get “free money” just by asking for it.
-There is a lot of competition for grant funds.
+Where grant funds are available, competition is fierce.
 To be successful in winning a grant, you must provide the funding agency with a well-written proposal that clearly states your objectives and sets forth a plan and budget for your activities.
 Grants are “free” in that you do not have to pay back the money.
 However, if you are awarded a grant you may be required to provide periodic progress, program evaluation, and/or financial reports to the government.
+The SBDC does not write grant proposals.

 Business Plan or Idea Pitch Competitions